hmallen/lorenzbot/README.md

 - Clean up unnecessary logging output, especially for INFO level

 LATER:
-- Sometimes trades < 0.0001USDT total are still attempted, but exception is handled properly
+- Very rarely, trades < 0.0001USDT total are still attempted, but exception is handled properly
 - "Cash out" profits to BTC (or whatever else)
+-- OR add max sell amount that is ~5%? less than total bought to "accumulate" trade currency
 - Add Telegram alerts when adjustments are made due to balance/trade amount issues
 - Use Telegram chat rather than individual user alerts?
 - Add Telegram chat to output all exceptions, errors, etc.?